EdVoice

-EdVoice is an educational non-profit organization that supports a "kids-first" agenda for public school students in California.
-The group describes its mission as advocating for policies to increase measurable student achievement for all students in California and eliminating inequality of educational opportunity in public schools.
+EdVoice is an educational non-profit organization that advocates for education policy in California that will improve opportunities for children from low-income communities.
+The group describes its mission as reshaping public education in California so that children from low-income communities have a better chance at a happy life.

 According to its web site, the EdVoice network connects over 50,000 teachers, parents, and community leaders with their state elected officials on important educational issues.